 ‘You can see by 45 the cheeks have started sagging, there’s wrinkles around the mouth, it’s horrible’ (P6, Jake, age 24 years, L85-86).

-Those that viewed a difference between the images reacted with shock linking to the theme ‘shock reaction’, for instance:
+Those that viewed a difference between the images reacted with shock, linking to the theme ‘shock reaction’.
+For instance:

 ‘Shocking (3) shocking there’s a huge difference between the smoker and non-smoker (3) wow’ (P15, Chris, age 21 years, L118-119).

-Some participants used simile and adjective words to describe their images such as: ‘ghoul’; ‘zombie’; and ‘ghastly’.
+Some participants used simile and adjectivesto describe their images such as: ‘ghoul’; ‘zombie’; and ‘ghastly’.
 Concern was expressed about the impact of smoking on the skin including facial wrinkling:

 ‘But I’ve got loads of wrinkles coming in and you don’t want them’ (P11, FG, Tobias, age 19 years, L184);

-Not concerned
+‘Not concerned’

-A sub-group of men were less concerned compared to others about viewing their aged images, with some stating that they were ‘too young’ to contemplate ageing effects:
+A sub-group of men did not display much concern about viewing their aged images, with some stating that they were ‘too young’ to contemplate ageing effects:

 ‘I’m too young of a smoker to have yet considered that sort of thing’ (P7, Adam, age 33 years, L238-239).